Toggle: English / Spanish

-Treatment depends on the disorder.
-Many of the disorders are treated mainly with rehabilitation and supportive care to assist the person in areas where brain function is lost.
+Treatment depends on the underlying condition.
+Many conditions are treated mainly with rehabilitation and supportive care to help the person with activities lost due to areas where brain function is affected.

-People with OBS often lose the ability to interact with others or function on their own.
+People with neurocognitive disorder often lose the ability to interact with others or function on their own.

 Call your health care provider if:

 - You have been diagnosed with organic brain syndrome and you are uncertain about the exact disorder.

 - You have symptoms of this condition.

 - You have been diagnosed with neurocognitive disorder and your symptoms become worse.

 Beck BJ, Tompkins KJ.
 Mental disorders due to another medical condition.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 21.